wp-plugins/osm/readme.txt

 No!

-= Can I use OSM-plugin at Wordpress MU? =

-Yes.

 = I do not see my gpx file / marker file in the map ? =

 The file has to be located at the same adress as your blog.